Degree type(s): Bachelor's

 - Receive over 1,100 hours of supervised experience in direct patient interaction.

-- Develop professional leadership skills in a collaborative learning environment grounded in Christian, Catholic, Benedictine values.
+- Develop professional leadership skills in a collaborative learning environment grounded in Christian, Catholic, and Benedictine values.

 - Work in small classes with faculty who are nationally published in the field of respiratory therapy.

-Respiratory therapists are essential members of the modern healthcare team and work in collaboration with physicians and other health professionals in adult and newborn intensive care units, hospital emergency rooms, outpatient rehabilitation clinics, sleep-related breathing disorders clinics, and in the home.
+Respiratory therapists are essential members of the modern health care team and work in collaboration with physicians and other health professionals in adult and newborn intensive care units, hospital emergency rooms, outpatient rehabilitation clinics, sleep-related breathing disorders clinics, and in the home.
+In addition to treatment, respiratory therapists perform complex diagnostic and monitoring procedures to assist physicians in devising an appropriate care strategy.
+In the home, outpatient, and community settings, respiratory therapists provide education to patients and families in the day-to-day self-management of chronic respiratory conditions such as asthma and chronic obstructive pulmonary disease (COPD).

 To qualify for admission to the professional program, students must complete all pre-professional requirements with a minimum grade of "C" in each course and an overall grade point average of 2.5 or higher.
 Students who successfully complete these requirements must submit a separate application to the Respiratory Therapy Department to be considered for admission to the professional program.
 The application deadline is February 15 of the sophomore year for admission to the fall semester of the same year.